idptools/goose/docs/sequence_optimization.rst

 Custom Properties
 -----------------

-Creating custom properties is straightforward by subclassing ``ProteinProperty``.
+Creating custom properties is straightforward by subclassing ``CustomProperty``.
 The new system supports all constraint types and tolerances automatically:

 .. code-block:: python

     import goose
-    from goose.backend.optimizer_properties import ProteinProperty, ConstraintType
+    from goose.backend.optimizer_properties import CustomProperty, ConstraintType
     import sparrow

-    class AlanineCount(ProteinProperty):
+    class AlanineCount(CustomProperty):
         """Count the number of alanine residues in the sequence."""

         def __init__(self, target_value: float, weight: float = 1.0,